WenshuaiJiangCorn/sl-experiment-wj/README.md

 This command is used during initial system configuration to discover the USB ports assigned to all Zaber devices.
 This is used when updating the project_configuration.yaml files that, amongst other information, communicate the USB ports used by various Mesoscope-VR system components during runtime.

-### sl-replace-root
-This command is used to replace the path to the **root** directory on the VRPC (where all projects are saved), which is stored in a user-specific default directory.
-When one of the main runtime commands from this library is used for the **first ever time**, the library asks the user to define a directory where to save all projects.
-All future calls to this library use the same path and assume the projects are stored in that directory.
-Since the path is stored in a typically hidden service directory, this command simplifies finding and replacing the path if this need ever arises.

 ### sl-maintain-vr
 This command is typically used twice during each experiment or training day.
 First, it is used at the beginning of the